sea-lab-wm/burt/README.md

 cd burt\burt-server
 call mvnw spring-boot:run
 ```
-6. open a new terminal, and go to the folder with this script file.
+8. open a new terminal, and go to the folder with this script file.
-7. run this command: `run_server.bat`.
+9. run this command: `run_server.bat`.
 This step might take a while because it needs to download dependencies and compile all needed packages.

-Third, to run the burt gui, open a new terminal, then input the next commands:
+Third, to run the burt gui, you need to do the following steps:

-1. `cd D:\Projects\burt-project\burt\burt-gui` (feel free to change to your own path)
-2. `run_app.bat`
+10. open a new terminal, go to the `fse-burt-project` folder, then go to the `burt\burt-gui` folder.
+11. run this command: `run_app.bat`
+12. Done！

 ### For Mac users: